rorynolan/autothresholdr/README.md

 Installation
 ------------

-First you need to install the R package `rJava`.
-To do this, you'll need to have Java jdk installed, so have a google of "install java jdk" for whichever operating system you have and follow the instructions to install it.
-Then run
+On **mac**, you need to go to <https://support.apple.com/kb/dl1572?locale=en_US> and download and install Java 6.
+On Linux and Windows, you'll also need to have Java jdk installed, so have a google of "install java jdk" for whichever operating system you have and follow the instructions to install it.

+Then you need to install the R package `rJava`.

 ``` r
 install.packages("rJava")